Gone (Rosé song): Commercial performance

 "Gone" debuted and peaked at number 29 on the Global 200 with 19.6 million streams and 25,000 sold worldwide, and at number 17 on the Global Excl.
-U.S. with 17.4 million streams and 19,000 sold outside the U.S. The song charted on the Global 200 for a total of three weeks.
-In South Korea, the song debuted at number 49 on the Gaon Digital Chart for the chart issue date 7–13 March 2021, before ascending to its peak of number six the following week.
+U.S. with 17.4 million streams and 19,000 sold outside the U.S. In South Korea, the song debuted at number 49 on the Gaon Digital Chart for the chart issue date 7–13 March 2021, before ascending to its peak of number six the following week.
 It also debuted at number five on the Billboard K-pop Hot 100.
-In the United States, the song debuted at number 15 on the Billboard Digital Song Sales chart.
-It charted in Oceania as well, peaking at number 63 in Australia and 6 in New Zealand.
+In North America, the song debuted at number 77 on the Billboard Canadian Hot 100 and number 15 on the US Billboard Digital Song Sales chart.
+It charted in Oceania as well, peaking at number 63 on the ARIA Singles Chart in Australia; in New Zealand, the song landed at number 18 on the Top 20 New Zealand Singles chart, which ranks the 20 best-performing songs in the country by New Zealand artists, and number six on the Hot 40 Singles chart, which ranks the 40 fastest-moving tracks in the country.
 "Gone" also debuted at number one in Malaysia and number two in Singapore.

 Live performances

 On 31 January 2021 the singer performed "Gone" at Blackpink's first virtual concert, The Show.
 On 14 March 2021, Rosé made the debut performance of "On the Ground" and "Gone" on SBS' Inkigayo.
 Throughout March, the singer continued to perform the song on M Countdown, Show!
 Music Core, and Inkigayo.
+In April 2023, Rosé performed "Gone" as part of her solo stage during Blackpink's setlist as the headlining act of the Coachella Valley Music and Arts Festival.
+On 2 July 2023, she also performed the song during Blackpink's set as the headlining act of BST Hyde Park in London.

 Accolades

 Credits and personnel

+Credits adapted from the liner notes of R.